 Community resilience is reminiscent of what our ancestors had to do to survive the middle passage and live during the Jim Crow era or the Native Americans who were robbed of their lands and survived genocidal attempts to destroy their heritage.

 COVID-19 has put a magnifying glass over the disparities that already existed in our society.
-We learned that in times of crisis, people rushed for toilet paper and that our brothers’ and sisters’ (no-collar, blue collar) jobs were important.
+We learned that in times of crisis, people rushed for toilet paper and that our brothers’ and sisters’ (no-collar, blue-collar) jobs were important.
 All it took was a pandemic for us to see that the REAL, ESSENTIAL workers to America’s way of life are our warehouse workers at Amazon, our cashiers at Wal Mart, our truck drivers, and janitors at hospitals.
-Yes, our CNA’s at nursing facilities, cashiers at drive thru fast food places are people who America needed in addition to our medical field.
+Yes, our CNA’s at nursing facilities, cashiers at drive-through fast food places are people who America needed in addition to our medical field.

 If we can envision a just society, one without gender norms, cultural divide, or health disparities – we can actually see a future where everyone has access to whatever they need in order to become the best version of themselves.
 Time for Change Foundation is looking forward to doing its part to recreate and reimagine.